 When the desired internal temperature is achieved, let rest for half the amount of time that you cooked it.
 This keeps the juices inside the meat, and is the difference between a moist or dry rack, so be patient.

-After resting, slice the rack in between the bones, lightly sear on the Sear Plate for a couple seconds, baste one last time and serve with the charred fennel condiment.
+After resting, slice the rack in between the bones, lightly sear on the rim for a couple seconds, baste one last time and serve with the charred fennel condiment.

 Charred Fennel Condiment